 - 1. When crossing the road, students must use the pedestrian crossings or traffic island where available. - 2.
 In the morning upon arrival students are expected to enter the school grounds straight away and not linger in front of the school or in surrounding streets. - 3.
 In the afternoon, students waiting to board their bus are to line up under the direction of duty staff. - 4.
 While on the bus, students are expected to behave in a way which does not cause offence to other passengers or to the bus driver.
 All instructions of the bus driver are to be obeyed without question.
 Behaviour which does not comply with normal school rules may result in the students concerned being denied access to the bus service for a period of time.

 ID Cards

-The Student ID Card may also be necessary for some students to get student concessions on public transport.
-ID photos will be taken early in 2021. \$5 is payable to the Finance Office.
+The Student ID Card may be necessary for some students to get student concessions on public transport, etc. ID photos are taken early in February and cards can be purchased for \$5 from the Finance Office.